hongtaoh/ica_authors/README.md

 ## Data

+## Raw

+`to_delete_dois.csv`: these are the non-research papers that I need to delete.
+The categories that they belong to are considered to be "research", just that they are the first papers that introduce other papers in the issue and therefore should be deleted.

+`category-classification.csv` is the result category classification directly from Google Sheet.

+### Interim

 - `interim/ica_paper_df.csv`, this file mainly contains dois for ica journal papers.
 I also included all other necessary information when it exists, for example, issue, and abstract.

 - `interim/ica_paper_data.csv`, this file is created when I scrape each paepr individually.
 It in fact does not contain any other useful information than in `ica_paper_df.csv`.
 It contains publication data, that might be the only useful thing.
 It only contains paperType but it seems all of them are 'ScholarlyArticle'.
 It also has 'keywords' but I am not sure where that data is from.

+### Processed

+I first get AUTHOR_WITH_PRED.
+Then the following:

+- ICA_PAPER_DF_WITH_TYPE, type means research paper or not
+- AUTHOR_WITH_PRED_WITH_TYPE, type means research paper or not
+- RESEARCH_PAPER_DF, papers that are research papers
+- RESEARCH_AUTHOR_WITH_PRED, authors of research papers with all kinds of predictions (race, gender, aff)
+- AUTHORS_TO_STUDY, this is different from research authors because i removed thos research papers whose affiliaiton is nan
+- DOIS_TO_STUDY, research papers with valid aff information
+- PAPERS_TO_STUDY, research papers with valid affiliation information

+Then, after all the manual coding is done (race, gender, and aff), I generated AUTHORID_WITH_VARS, i.e., author ID with the associated aff country, aff type, gender, and race.

+Finally, I generated

+- AUTHORS_TO_STUDY_EXPANDED,
+- PAPERS_TO_STUDY_EXPANDED,

+Those two files are the most complete ones.

+- GSCHOLAR_DATA_COMBINED, this is the final google scholar data.
+For details of how I got this data, see the section of "Google scholar data"